CodeYourFuture/syllabus/docs/node/week-1/lesson.md

 :::note Note

-In the example below the example server had been made avialable on the Internet for everyone to see and access - similar to how we used Netlify in the past to make our React applications available for others to use.
-Netlify does not support Node applications so another service Glitch has been used in the example above.
-We will learn about deploying Node applications and making them available for others to use during Week 3 of the module.
+Some examples here use [Glitch](https://glitch.com/), a fun code playground you might like to explore.
+We will learn about deploying Node applications and making them available for others, but we will use [Render](https://render.com/).

 ### 2.2) Running the Simple Server locally